top of page

 Maurice Ravel

 Thaddeus Kozuch would agree, as it has been said, that most of Ravel's piano music is extremely difficult to play, and presents pianists with a balance of technical and artistic challenges.
-The works presented here are no exception.
+Several of the works presented here are no exception.
+Mr. Kozuch was certainly up to these challenges.
+Included are studio and recital performances of some of Ravel's most difficult music.

 Ravel